 The Outsiders, a novel by S.E.
 Hinton, explores the lives of two rival gangs, the Greasers and the Socs, and the struggles they face in a society marked by violence and social class divisions.
 Through the eyes of the protagonist, Ponyboy Curtis, we witness the...

 Introduction Throughout S.E.
-Hinton’s book The Outsiders, Bob Sheldon is a big deal in the story and affects the main characters a lot.
-Bob, who is part of the Socs, comes off as a violent and spoiled teen who always picks on the Greasers, who...
+Hinton’s book The Outsiders, Bob Sheldon stands out as a significant character impacting the story deeply.
+Bob, who’s part of the Socs, appears to be a violent and spoiled teen often picking on the Greasers, who are the main focus in the...

 In the classic novel “The Outsiders” by S.E.
 Hinton, the theme of personality is one that is prevalent throughout the story.
 The characters in the book, particularly the members of the greaser gang, each have their own distinct personalities that shape the way they interact...